neondatabase/website/content/docs/connect/connection-pooling.md

 ## Optimize queries with PgBouncer and prepared statements

-If you use connection pooling in Neon, you are using PgBouncer.
-As of [PgBouncer 1.21.0](https://github.com/pgbouncer/pgbouncer/releases/tag/pgbouncer_1_21_0), which is supported with Neon, PgBouncer supports protocol-level prepared statements.
+PgBouncer supports protocol-level prepared statements as of the [1.21.0 release](https://github.com/pgbouncer/pgbouncer/releases/tag/pgbouncer_1_21_0), which is supported with Neon.
 This capability can help you boost query performance while providing an added layer of protection against potential SQL injection attacks.

 ### Understanding prepared statements